-Unassuming St-Laurent Boulevard sports bar Champs reopened yesterday, after a prolonged years-long hiatus.
+Unassuming St-Laurent Boulevard sports bar Champs reopened yesterday after a years-long hiatus.
 New owners are now at the helm — and they say they’re eager to do away with the “usual bravado” that many deem inextricable from the sports bar atmosphere.

 “I think there’s an outdated stigma attached to sports bars in general, that they’re these bastions of violent, beer can-crushing sports dudes,” Sarah Fobes, a filmmaker, sports writer, and one of the bar’s new owners, tells Eater.